And God Created Woman (1988 film)

-And God Created Woman is a 1988 American comedy-drama film directed by Roger Vadim in his final theatrical release and starring Rebecca De Mornay, Vincent Spano and Frank Langella.
-It has the same title as the 1956 French film Et Dieu… créa la femme (And God created woman) starring Brigitte Bardot, also directed by Vadim, but has a completely different story.
+And God Created Woman is a 1988 American prison comedy-drama film directed by Roger Vadim in his final theatrical release and starring Rebecca De Mornay, Vincent Spano and Frank Langella.
+It has the same title as the 1956 French film Et Dieu… créa la femme (And God Created Woman) starring Brigitte Bardot, also directed by Vadim, but has a completely different story.

 Plot

 Robin Shea is a convict in a New Mexico prison.
 She manages to escape, but mistakenly hitches a ride in the limo of James Tiernan, a politician who was visiting the prison as part of his campaign for governor.
 He returns her to the prison in secret.
 While changing back into prison clothes, Robin meets Billy Moran, a carpenter and handyman who is doing work in the compound under supervision that is supposed to keep him isolated from the female inmates.
 Billy helps Robin temporarily hide from the guards, and they have sex.

-Robin learns who James Tiernan is from a political ad on television where he talks about his strong stance on prison issues.
+Robin learns who James is from a political ad on television where he talks about his strong stance on prison issues.
 She manages to call him at his campaign headquarters, asking for help on her upcoming parole hearing.
 James gives her advice, one suggestion of which is that she get married.
 Robin approaches Billy, offering him five thousand dollars to marry her for a year so she can get out of prison.
 Billy accepts, they are married and Robin is released not long after.

 Robin moves in with Billy, who also lives with his brother Peter and Billy's son Timmy.
 Initially there is a clash of personalities due to the contrast between Billy's serious demeanor and Robin's wild-child nature.
 Billy is interested in having a real relationship with Robin, who instead insists that it's just an arrangement, and that she wants to focus on her musical career.
 Robin starts up a band, which Peter joins, and also meets up again with James, who uses Robin as a poster child for successful prison reform on his campaign.